 It's fun to experiment with combining different herbs and spices, but there are a few combinations that have withstood the test of time.
 These classic seasoning blends have been used for centuries to flavor meat, fish, poultry, soups, stews, and vegetables.
 Discover what gives each its unique flavor and how they are best used.

-This flavorful cajun favorite is a mixture of paprika, garlic, black, white, and cayenne peppers, thyme, and oregano.
+This flavorful cajun favorite is a mixture of paprika, garlic, thyme, oregano, and black, white, and cayenne peppers.
 Meat and fish are usually coated in the seasoning and then seared until "blackened" in a hot cast iron skillet.
 Rather than being burned until black, the paprika, which turns a deep reddish-black color when seared, is responsible for the blackening action.
 This spice blend can be made either hot or mild depending on the amount of cayenne pepper used.

 This bundle of French herbs may contain a variety of ingredients including basil, marjoram, thyme, rosemary, bay leaf, sage, or peppercorns.
 Rather than being a specific blend of herbs, bouquet garni is a generic term for fresh herbs tied into a bundle and used to infuse soups, stews, and stocks.
 The string-tied bundle of herbs is then removed prior to serving.

 This classic Chinese spice blend is used to season fatty meat for roasting, such as char siu or roasted duck, and various stir-fries.
 The blend includes star anise, cinnamon, cloves, Sichuan peppers, and fennel seeds.
 These spices together produce a flavor that is deep and spicy with a hint of sweetness.